 On behalf of the entire team involved in this release, we thank all participants, and especially those of you who were kind enough to share your comments and feedback with us.
 You are awesome!

 As always, we welcome your feedback and comments.
-Please share your thoughts via Dynatrace Answers, directly within the product through Dynatrace ONE chat, or with your Dynatrace Account Manager.
+Please share your thoughts via Dynatrace Community, directly within the product through Dynatrace ONE chat, or with your Dynatrace Account Manager.